Sylvester Stadler: Biography

 From March 1, 1942 he commanded the 2nd Battalion of the Panzer Grenadier Regiment Der Führer belonging to the SS Division Das Reich.
-In May 1943 he was appointed commander of the entire Der Führer regiment with which he fought in Russia.
+In May 1943 he was appointed commander of the 4th SS Panzergrenadier Der Führer Regiment with which he fought in Russia.
 For repelling an intrusion by the Red Army near Kharkov, he was awarded the Knight's Cross of the Iron Cross on April 6 1943.

-To recuperate, the Der Führerregiment, which had been severely decimated in Russia, was relocated to France in the Toulouse area at the beginning of 1944 - just like the remaining 2nd SS Panzer Division “Das Reich”.
+To recuperate, the Der Führer regiment, which had been severely decimated in Russia, was relocated to France in the Toulouse area at the beginning of 1944 - just like the remaining 2nd SS Panzer Division “Das Reich”.
 The division was ordered north to combat the Allied landing forces in Normandy in June 1944.

 While Stadler was commander of the Der Führer, a subordinate unit under his command committed the Oradour-sur-Glane massacre.
 On 10 June 1944, part of the regiment, led by SS-Sturmbannführer Adolf Diekmann, killed 642 inhabitants of Oradour-sur-Glane.
-Stadler ordered a court martial for Diekmann; the latter was killed in action before he could face the ordered trial.
+Stadler ordered a court martial for Diekmann, albeit the latter was killed in action before he could face the ordered trial.

-On 10 July 1944, Stadler was appointed commander of the SS Division Hohenstaufen; it fought on the Eastern Front, in Normandy, at the Falaise pocket, at Arnhem ("Operation Market Garden"), in the Ardennes offensive and in Hungary.
+On 10 July 1944, Stadler was appointed commander of the 9th SS Panzer Division Hohenstaufen. it fought on the Eastern Front, in Normandy, at the Falaise pocket, at Arnhem ("Operation Market Garden"), in the Ardennes offensive and in Hungary.
 He surrendered his division to the U.S. Army in Austria in May 1945.
+Stadler was interned until 1948.